 Campfire Audio Andromeda - (Review)

-The Andromeda are another fantastic set of IEM's it's highly detailed and super detailed.
+The Andromeda is another fantastic set of IEM's it's highly detailed and super detailed.
 Highs are a touch more forward on the Andromeda and the midrange just slightly further back.
 The low end yet again is where I prefer the Vega but this will be purely down to user preference.
 The Andromeda put forward more of that balanced armature bass as you would expect.
-If you prefer a more balanced sound then the Andormeda are a good choice but if you like a bit more musicality and a ton more impact then the Vega will be better.
+If you prefer a more balanced sound than the Andromeda is a good choice but if you like a bit more musicality and a ton more impact than the Vega will be better.

 Ultimate Ears UERM & Etymotic ER4SR